How to Make a Bar Graph in Excel

 A bar graph (also known as a bar chart) is a graphical representation of data as horizontal bars along two axes.
-A bar graph is used to visualize certain types of data such as changes over time or differences in size, volume, or amount.
+Bar charts are used to graphically represent categorical data or to track changes over time or show differences in size, volume, or amount.

 The bar charts are plotted horizontally with the horizontal (x) axis representing categories and the vertical (y) axis representing values for those categories.